 \section{Abstract}

 Multimodal Large Language Models (MLLMs) have achieved significant advances in integrating visual and linguistic information, yet their ability to reason about complex and real-world scenarios remains limited.
-The existing benchmarks are usually constructed in the task-oriented manner without guarantee that different task samples come from the same data distribution, thus they often fall short in evaluating the \textbf{synergistic effects} of lower-level perceptual capabilities on higher-order reasoning.
-To lift this limitation, we contribute \data{}, a multi-level benchmark with {3.4K contemporary images} and {60K+ human-authored questions} covering eight tasks and 12 daily scenarios, forming three progressive task tiers, \textit{i.e.}, perception, understanding, and reasoning.
+Existing benchmarks are usually constructed in a task-oriented manner, without a guarantee that different task samples come from the same data distribution.
+Therefore, they often fall short in evaluating the {synergistic effects} of lower-level perceptual capabilities on higher-order reasoning.
+To lift this limitation, we contribute \data{}, a multi-\underline{l}evel \underline{e}valuatio\underline{n} benchmark of multimodal rea\underline{s}oning with 3.4K contemporary images and 60K+ human-authored questions covering eight tasks and 12 daily scenarios, forming three progressive task tiers, \textit{i.e.}, perception, understanding, and reasoning.
 One feature is that each image is equipped with rich annotations for all tasks.
-Thus, this dataset intrinsically supports to evaluate MLLMs to handle image-invariable prompts, from basic perception to compositional reasoning.
-In addition, our images are manully collected from the social media, in which $53\%$ were published later than Jan.
+Thus, this data set intrinsically supports evaluating MLLMs to handle image-invariable prompts, from basic perception to compositional reasoning.
+In addition, our images have been collected manually from social media, with $53\%$ published after Jan.
 2025.
-We evaluate 15+ frontier MLLMs such as Qwen2.5-VL-72B, InternVL3-78B, GPT-4o and two reasoning models QVQ-72B-preview and Kimi-VL.
-These models are released later than Dec.
-2024, and none of them achieve an accuracy greater than $60\%$ in the reasoning tasks.
+We evaluate 15+ frontier MLLMs such as Qwen2.5-VL, InternVL3, GPT-4o and two reasoning models QVQ-Max and Kimi-VL.
+Most models were released in 2025, and none of them achieve an accuracy beyond $60\%$ in the reasoning tasks.
+Furthermore, we propose the Self-Driven Multi-Expert Collaborative Framework (SMEC), a framework designed for MLLMs that simulates a panel of experts discussing and exchanging viewpoints via self-generated role-specific prompts.
+The experimental results confirm the existence of synergistic effects in a hierarchical task structure, where low-level tasks facilitate the reasoning of MLLMs on more complex, high-level tasks.
+Statistical analysis and ablation studies further demonstrate the comprehensiveness of our dataset and the superiority of our methodology.
 Project page: \url{https://github.com/Lens4MLLMs/lens}.
-ICCV 2025 workshop page: \url{https://lens4mllms.github.io/mars2-workshop-iccv2025/}
+We conducted the ICCV 2025 MARS2 Multimodal Reasoning Challenge on \data{} \url{https://mars2workshop.github.io/iccv2025/}